What are fakes in unit testing

 And don’t miss the rest of my Unit Testing 101 series where I cover more subjects like this one.

 Ready to upgrade your unit testing skills?
-Check my course Mastering C# Unit Testing with Real-world Examples on my Gumroad page.
-Practice with hands-on exercises and learn best practices by refactoring real-world unit tests.
+Write readable and maintainable unit test with my course Mastering C# Unit Testing with Real-world Examples on Udemy.
+Learn unit testing best practices while refactoring real unit tests from my past projects.
+No tests for a Calculator class.

 Happy testing!